Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified six projects potentially impacting this region.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified six projects that could impact this region.
 Notable ones include Woonona Place, The Plaza Woonona Specialist Retail and Recreational Centre, Russell Vale Underground Expansion Project, and Bulli Hospital Site Redevelopment.
+These are detailed below for relevance.

 Professional plan users can use the search below to filter and access additional projects.